copernicus-mogley/zkav.club/archive-model/README.md

 We work with communities to document themselves and keep their own record.

-Most recordings are published and then lost in time.
-The archive exists to keep them usable.

 This page outlines how we structure, maintain, and grow a shared audiovisual archive that remains useful, searchable, and owned by the people who create it.

 ### Two Types of Truth